Apply to Speak at WordSesh EMEA 2020!

 - You may submit up to two (2) different presentation topics.

-- Only ten (10) speakers will be selected.
+- Only nine (9) speakers will be selected.

 - Abide by the event code of conduct.

-- Deliver an original-to-you talk that doesn't already exist online (note: it is perfectly okay to repeat a talk you've already delivered).
+- Deliver an original-to-you talk that doesn't already exist online (note: it is perfectly okay to repeat a talk you've already delivered if it's been revised or it's not freely available to attendees elsewhere).

-- Deliver a run-through of the current draft of your talk one week prior to the event.
+- Deliver a run-through of the current draft of your talk two weeks prior to the event.

 - Provide a link to your final slides after your session has ended.

-- Participate briefly in the event chat following your presentation for any follow-up questions from attendees.
+- Participate briefly in the event chat following your session for any follow-up questions from attendees.

 Tips for Applying